JJ Litter Photos

 Riker is doing very well in Search & Rescue training.

 Ruger (Celhaus Justice Ruger) at 2 years 2 months

 Ruger (Celhaus Justice Ruger) at 37 weeks at a Search & Rescue training seminar

 This is a cadaver introduction technique.
 The Bowl game.
 There are holes in the bottom of the bowl and it is sitting on top of a source.
 The dog only gets rewarded when their nose is in the bowl.
-It reinforces nose-to-source.
+It reinforces nose-to-source

 at 34 weeks